neelabo/NeeView/docs/en-us/theme.md

-# Theme File Specifications v1.0.0
+# Theme File Specification v1.0.0

 Defines the control color scheme for the theme, in JSON format.